LeakyBucket/google_apps/README.md

 ### GoogleApps::Atom::User

 This class represents a user record in the Google Apps Environment.
 It is basically a glorified LibXML::XML::Document.

 ~~~~
 user = GoogleApps::Atom::User.new
 user = GoogleApps::Atom::User.new <xml string>

+# or

 user = GoogleApps::Atom.user
 user = GoogleApps::Atom.user <xml string>
 ~~~~

 User provides a basic accessor interface for common attributes.

 ~~~~
 user.login = 'lholcomb2'